-We have completed the activities required to transition commercial manufacturing for Nucynta ER from Janssen to Patheon.
+We have also transitioned commercial manufacturing for Nucynta ER from Janssen to Patheon.
 While we were successful in our regulatory approval and validation activities, we could encounter issues in obtaining commercial supply from Patheon's facility due to technical problems or challenges obtaining adequate and/or timely DEA procurement quota.